 Rattan et al (2012) found that teacher mindset affected the way teachers communicate with students.

-Students who heard words of feedback and instruction based around strategy were more likely to succeed in future assessments than students who heard comfort-focussed works, which they associated with n assumption that they thought the teacher lacked faith in their ability.
+Students who heard words of feedback and instruction based around strategy were more likely to succeed in future assessments than students who heard comfort-focused works, which they associated with n assumption that they thought the teacher lacked faith in their ability.

 Rosenthal’s work around teacher expectations and Pygmalion is worth investigating further too – a rising tide lifts all ships, and all that…